sap-tutorials/Tutorials/tutorials/abap-s4hanacloud-procurement-purchasereq-flp/abap-s4hanacloud-procurement-purchasereq-flp.md

 ## Details
 ### You will learn
-- How to assign role collections
-- How to create dev spaces
-- How to set up organization and space
+- How to make use of IAM apps and business catalogs
-- How to create list report object pages
+- How to create business roles
-- How to run SAP Fiori applications
-- How to deploy applications
-- How to check BSP library in Eclipse
+- How to manage launchpad spaces and assign business role
-- How to create IAM apps and business catalogs
+- How to assign and manage launchpad spaces

 ---